 Man charged with murder of mother-of-two whose body was found near M1

+Sarah Henshaw: Man charged with murder of woman found dead near motorway

+Darren Hall, 36, of Rodney Way, Ilkeston, was charged on Tuesday with the murder of Sarah Henshaw, 31

 A man has been charged with the murder of a woman whose body was found in a layby near the M1 on Monday, Derbyshire Constabulary said.